-- January reports include data from the preceding July 1-December 31 and are posted on myROR.org by Jan 15.
-These reports are due March 1 (If March 1 falls on a holiday or weekend, then reports are due the closest following business day). - July reports include data from January 1-June 30 and are posted on myROR.org by July 15.
-These reports are due September 1.
-(If September 1 falls on a holiday or weekend, then reports are due the closest following business day). - All sites' primary contacts receive an email when progress reports have been issued. - All sites (except those approved within the past 6 months) are required to report at each reporting period. - New sites first report in the period following their six-month anniversary with Reach Out and Read.
+- The January Progress Reports ask sites to provide information about ROR activities during the preceding July December.
+January Progress Reports are posted to myROR on or around January 15th and are due March 1st.
+(If March 1st falls on a holiday or weekend, then reports are due the closest following business day). - The July Progress Reports ask sites to provide information about ROR activities during the preceding January June.
+July Progress Reports are posted to myROR on or around July 15th and are due September 1st.
+(If September 1st falls on a holiday or weekend, then reports are due the closest following business day). - All sites' primary contacts receive an email when progress reports have been issued. - All sites (except those who joined ROR within the current reporting period) are required to report at each period. - New sites complete their first progress report when they are active for the entirety of the reporting period.
+Depending upon a site's ROR join date, this may mean that new sites do not have to submit a progress report for their first six months with Reach Out and Read.